Janie and I take Covid-19 seriously.

 These sessions with Governor Andy are useful and inspirational.
 I applaud the local TV stations for carrying them in their entirety.

-Tonight, I was arrested by three things Gov. Beshear said.
+One night, I was arrested by three things Gov. Beshear said.

 - “The truth is always the best answer.” – I think I first learned this at about the age of three under direct interrogation from my parents.
 Practicing it has produced the best results ever since.